srpantoja/curso-cypress/plano_de_teste.md

 16. List transactions with fiveteen data

 ## View amount
-17. View amount with one transaction
+17. View amount with one positive transaction
 18. View amount with five transaction
 19. View amount with tweenty five transaction
 20. View amount with fiveteen transaction
+21. view amount with empty transaction
+22. View amount with one negative transaction